Blog

 pip install notebook

-Once installed, you can launch Jupyter by typing jupyter notebook in your terminal, which will open a web-based interface where you can start coding.
+Once installed, launch Jupyter by typing jupyter notebook in your terminal to open a web-based interface where you can start coding.

 AI Libraries and Tools